-While they are more likely to appear at a more advanced stage, the following are signs and symptoms of lung cancer.
+While they are more likely to appear at a more advanced stage than stage II, the following are signs and symptoms of lung cancer.
 These signs and symptoms may also be caused by other conditions and are not specific to lung cancer.
 Speak with your healthcare team if you have any of the following: